poursalavati/SOVAP/README.md

 By integrating the SOVAP pipeline with **IMG/VR** and **geNomad**, it is possible to identify a wider range of viruses, including those that were previously unknown.

-The **bunch-mode** script allows for the processing of multiple datasets using the SOVAP pipeline.
+The **batch-mode** script allows for the processing of multiple datasets using the SOVAP pipeline.
 This feature is particularly useful for **large-scale** analyses, such as those involving multiple environmental samples or large sequencing datasets.

 ## Requirements and Dependencies
 To successfully run the SOVAP pipeline, your system must have the necessary software installed and accessible through the system's path: